 Pupil's work and photographs can only be published with the permission of the pupil and parents/guardians.
-Records are kept and updated regularly.
-E.g. A new admission in school.

 Pupils who are looked after by the Local Authority are published only at the discretion and permission of the authorised allocated social care officer.

-Social networking and personal publishing.
+Social networking and personal publishing